Unpacked: South Australia’s new plan to respond to climate change

 Using more renewable energy like this and less materials like coal, will help to reduce the amount of greenhouse gases emitted into the atmosphere.

-The South Australian Government Climate Change Action Plan outlines a range of actions that will play a key role in implementing these directions.
+The South Australian Government Climate Change Actions outlines a range of actions that will play a key role in implementing these directions.

 Find out more about how the action plan will help build a strong, climate smart economy, further reduce greenhouse gas emissions and support South Australia to adapt to a changing climate.